dmwm/auth-proxy-server/manager/README.md

 # build token manager
 make

+# obtain valid TOKEN from web interface by visiting http://YOUR_URL/token
+# it will return the following structure
+AccessToken: <token>
+AccessExpire: 120
+RefreshToken: <token>
+RefreshExpire: 120

+# use refresh token to proceed

 # run token manager with given URL and valid TOKEN
 # it will obtain new token at given interval and write it out
-# to given file (/tmp/token).
-The written token will be access token
+# to given file (/tmp/access.token).
+The written token will be the access token
-# and during renewal process it will use refresh token
+# which you can use for further access
-./token -interval 600 -out /tmp/token -url <URL> -token <token>
+./token -interval 600 -out /tmp/access.token -url <URL> -token <refresh.token>
 ```